-Jim Curry is in his 11th year at Florida State and has been a member of the athletic department’s executive leadership team since 2016 when he was promoted to his current role as senior associate athletics director.
+Jim Curry is in his 12th year at Florida State and has been a member of the athletic department’s executive leadership team since 2016 when he was promoted to his current role as senior associate athletics director.
 He serves as the sport administrator for football, women’s basketball, women’s soccer, men’s tennis and women’s tennis.
-During his time in this capacity, those five programs have combined for 18 postseason appearances, including women’s soccer winning the 2021 national championship.
+During his time in this capacity, those five programs have combined for 21 postseason appearances, including two 10-win seasons in football and women’s soccer winning the 2021 national championship.

 Curry also provides direct oversight for the facilities and events unit and the equipment staff.
 Additionally, he spearheads all athletics department name, image and likeness (NIL) initiatives and directed the launch of the department’s first-of-its-kind comprehensive NIL program, Apex, in April of 2021.

-With 16 years of experience working in Division I athletics, he has coordinated the search for multiple current FSU head coaches, including Mike Norvell in football, Brooke Wyckoff in women’s basketball and Brian Pensky in women’s soccer.
+With nearly 17 years of experience working in Division I athletics, he has coordinated the search for multiple current FSU head coaches, including Mike Norvell in football, Brooke Wyckoff in women’s basketball and Brian Pensky in women’s soccer.
+The three head coaches combined for a 74.6 winning percentage during the 2022-23 academic year.
 Additionally, Curry directed the feasibility study for the new football operations facility and has been involved in all aspects of building design and programming throughout the project.
 In 2021, he was recognized by Silver Waves Media as one of the Top Assistant Athletic Directors in Division I.

 He also is responsible for football scheduling and in that role negotiated a neutral-site series with LSU that includes game guarantees totaling more than $10 million, in addition to scheduling home-and-home series with Alabama and Georgia and maintaining the annual in-state rivalry with Florida.